horeich/max31865/README.md

 ### Hardware
 ![schematics](https://github.com/horeich/max31865/blob/master/assets/schematics.png)
 - Provide a capacitor between RTDIN+ and RTDIN- as a filter in noisy environments
--
+- Do not solder any jumpers on the breakout board for the 4-wire setup
+- It is recommended to use an external pullup resistor for the *DRDY*-pin (indicating a finished conversion)

 ### Software
+- The device has only 8 bit registers
 #### General

 #### Faults
+- Faults are only supported in one-shot conversion mode (*NORMALLY OFF* bit 6 in config register must be set)
-- The device supports *automatic fault detection* and *manual fault detection*
+- The device supports *automatic fault detection* and *manual fault detection*; the bits 2 and 3 must be set in the configuration register
+- Faults are encoded in and read from the *Fault Status Register 0x07* (each bit of the register represents one fault)
 ## Characteristics
-- the device does not have an on-board EEPROM; the configuration has to be set after every power cycle
+- the device does not have an on-board EEPROM; the configuration has to be set after every power cycle; use power-cylce for hard-resetting the device